MicrosoftDocs/memdocs/memdocs/configmgr/sum/deploy-use/integrate-windows-update-for-business-windows-10.md

 ---
 title: Integrate Windows Update for Business
 titleSuffix: Configuration Manager
-description: Use Windows Update for Business (WUfB) to keep Windows up-to-date for devices connected to the Windows Update service.
+description: Use Windows Update for Business to keep Windows up-to-date for devices connected to the Windows Update service.
 author: BalaDelli
 ms.author: baladell
 manager: apoorvseth